eawag-rdm/resup/README.md

 ## Usage:

 	resup [-h] {put,get,list,del} ...

+	Batch upload of resources to data package in CKAN.
+	Batch download and deletion from data package in CKAN.

+	resup handles compression, creation of a tar-archive, checksumming, splitting of large files for upload, and re-assemblage of thusly splitted files upon download.

+	Resources to be downloaded or deleted can be specified by providing a regular expression to select resource names.

 	positional arguments:
 	  {put,get,list,del}  subcommands
 	    put               upload ressources
 	    get               download ressources
 	    list              list your packages
 	    del               delete resources

 	optional arguments:
 	  -h, --help          show this help message and exit

 resup {[put](#user-content-put) | [get](#user-content-put) | [list](#user-content-list) | [del](#user-content-del)} -h for specific help on subcommands.

 -------
 <a id="put"></a>

-	   usage: resup put [-h] [-s SERVER] [-k API_KEY] [--tar] [--gz] [--maxfilesize MAXFILESIZE] [--chksum HASHDIGEST]
+	usage: resup put [-h] [-s SERVER] [-k API_KEY] [--tar] [--gz] [--maxfilesize MAXFILESIZE] [--nochksum] [--keepdummy]
-	                    [--keepdummy] [--noclean]
+	                 [--noclean] [--resourcetype RESOURCETYPE] [--upload_empty]
 	                 PACKAGENAME [DIRECTORY] [RESOURCES]

 	Upload a batch of files as resources to CKAN.

 	positional arguments:
 	  PACKAGENAME           Name of the data package
 	  DIRECTORY             The directory containing the ressources to be uploaded.
 Default is the current working directory.
 	                        Subdirectories are ignored.
 	  RESOURCES             A regular expression that matches the resources to be uploaded, e.g. ".*" (the default)

 	optional arguments:
-	     -h, --help            show this help message and exit -s SERVER             CKAN server (default is https://eaw-ckan- dev1.eawag.wroot.emp-eaw.ch)
+	  -h, --help            show this help message and exit -s SERVER             CKAN server (default is http://eaw-ckan- prod1.eawag.wroot.emp-eaw.ch)
 	  -k API_KEY            Your API-key.
 If omitted, the environment variable 'CKAN_APIKEY' will be used.
 	  --tar                 create a tar archive
 	  --gz                  gzip the file(s) before upload
 	  --maxfilesize MAXFILESIZE
 	                        Maximum filesize (in bytes) for upload.
 Larger files will be split into parts <= MAXFILESIZE.
-The default is 4096 Mb.
+The default is 5120 Mb.
-	     --chksum HASHDIGEST   The type of cryptographic hash used to calculate a checksum.
-Possible values are "sha1" (the default), "sha256" and "false" (for skipping checksum
-	                           calculation).
-	     --keepdummy           do not delete the ressource 'dummy', if present, from package.
+	  --nochksum            Do not calculate a cryptographic checksum --keepdummy           do not delete the ressource 'dummy', if present, from package.
 The default is to delete it.
 	  --noclean             Keep the various temporary directories and files potentially created (e.g. "_tar", "_gz").
 Default is to delete them.
+	  --resourcetype RESOURCETYPE
+	                        The Resource Type attached to the upload.
+Choose one that applies to all uploaded files.
+Available are "Dataset", "Collection", "Text", "Image",
+	                        "Audiovisual", "Software", "Sound", "GeospatialData",
+	                        "Model", "Event", "InteractiveResource",
+	                        "PhysicalObject", "Service", "Workflow", "Other".
+The
+	                        default is "Collection", which is suited to describe heterogeneous sets of files.
+	  --upload_empty        upload empty files instead f the real resources.

 ------

 <a id="list"></a>

     resup get [-h] [-s SERVER] [-k API_KEY] PACKAGENAME [DIRECTORY] [RESOURCES]